SumiSastri/GraphQL-MongoDB/packages/docs/graphql/what-is-GraphQL.md

 From Aditi Ravichandran/ Plural Sight: GraphQL the Big Picture [https://app.pluralsight.com/library/courses/graphql-big-picture/table-of-contents]

+Facebook started GraphQL as an internal project.
+They started the GraphQL project to overcome data fetching issues in their native mobile platform.

+GraphQL was Facebook's opportunity to rethink mobile app data fetching from the perspective of product designers and developers.
+It moved the focus of development to the client apps where designers and developers spend their time and attention on.
+In 2015, Facebook open-sourced GraphQL.

-GraphQL is an open source query language to call APIs.
+GraphQL today is an open source query language to call APIs.
 It's not a library.
 It's not a product.
 It's not a database.
 It is both a language and a run-time environment.

 The language is strongly-typed, with methods for queries, mutations, subscriptions and fragments.